bumptech/glide/README.md

 For info on using the bleeding edge, see the [Snapshots][17] wiki page.

-Proguard
+ProGuard
 --------
-Depending on your proguard config and usage, you may need to include the following lines in your proguard.cfg:
+Depending on your ProGuard (DexGuard) config and usage, you may need to include the following lines in your proguard.cfg (see [Configuration wiki](https://github.com/bumptech/glide/wiki/Configuration#keeping-a-glidemodule) for more details):

 ```pro
 -keep public class * implements com.bumptech.glide.module.GlideModule